fmager/real-time/m0_introduction/README.md

 At this level everything at 3️⃣ is expected, as well as you doing a handful of the exercises.
 This is for doing a course version or if you REALLY want to learn all the guide has to offer.

-### 5️⃣
+### Additional Reading
 The secret bonus level!
-It is the one where you do levels 1-4 and read all the further reading sections (which are more academically rigorous).
+It is the one where you do levels 1-3, perhaps even do the exercises and then read the "Additional Reading" sections at the bottom of select pages.
+The references here will generally be more rigorous.
 Typically these references will be to book chapters, university courses, scientific papers and in-depth blog posts.

+### 🧬 Specializations
+Throughout the guide there are sections and exercises prefixed by 🧬.
+These exercises and topics are meant to be up to you to follow.
+If you are mostly interested in deep learning, by all means only read and do the sections and exercises which are relevant to deep learning.
+Which section and exercise is relevant to which specialization will be explained in each section.
+To begin with deep learning will be supported, but once a full first draft is ready, I will begin adding things relevant to computer graphics, computer vision and cognitive signal processing.

-## 👨🏼‍💻
+### 👨🏼‍💻
+Sections indicated by 👨🏼‍💻 are recommended exercises if you want to really learn the topics in-depth or if you are following a course based on the material.

 If you are a teacher who wants to make use of this material, feel free to use the [course site](https://absorensen.github.io/real-time-visual-and-machine-learning-systems/).
 The course focuses on teaching real-time systems for deep learners and visual systems programmers.